jakobib/daia2016/finding-availability.md

 in Perl just like the public reference implementation of DAIA 0.5.]
 **Doctor-Doc** including its DAIA server is available as open source.^[The Java source code is located at <https://sourceforge.net/projects/doctor-doc>.]
-The final DAIA implementation was created for the **BIBDIA** ILS from BibBer GmbH^[<http://www.bibdia.de/bibdia>] to be included in the KOBV portal of libraries in Berlin and Brandenburg.
+The only implementation coming from an ILS vendor is the DAIA module of **BIBDIA** ILS from BibBer GmbH^[<http://www.bibdia.de/bibdia>].
+The module was created for the City and State Library of Potsdam to be integrated into the KOBV portal of libraries in Berlin and Brandenburg.

 # Summary and outlook

 ...

+1. DAIA does not come from vendor or if so (BIBDIA) vendor does not advertise DAIA

+2. Libraries do not advertise DAIA as public service but only use it internally

 - International adoption and independent implementations in other ILS?
 (VZG will probably implement DAIA at Kuali OLE but what about